waleedahmed0710/makeitwave.com/docs/data/docs/organisation/whitepaper/source/index.rst

 Free Internet
 =========================

-**The Wave® Operating System (WaveOS™) brings into existance, a new generation of Smart Home Products, capable of lowering internet & energy bills by as much as 100% e.g. Free Internet & Energy**
+**The Wave® Operating System (WaveOS™) brings into existance, a new generation of Smart Home Products, capable of lowering internet bills by as much as 100% e.g. Free internet**

 Our vision
 -----------

 We believe a connected and powered world is a better one.
 When you empower anyone with internet and electricity, their ability to contribute and generate value for their society, grows exponentially.

-Wave® is pleased to announce that we have developed a technology which profits from reducing the internet and energy bills of our users.
-During early trials of Wave® some bills even reduced to zero e.gf free internet & energy
+Wave® is pleased to announce that we have developed a technology which profits from reducing the internet bills of our users.
+During early trials of Wave® some bills even reduced to zero e.gf free internet

 The Wave® solution is an Operating System we call WaveOS™, which was awarded Patents from Google in 2016.
 During 2018 Wave® began developing a range of smart home products which are powered by the Wave® Operating System (WaveOS™).
 For more info visit our :Store:`Store2`.